imgag/megSAP/doc/dna_multi_sample.md

 ### Basics

+Trio DNA analysis is a special case of the multi-sample analysis for an **affected child and healthy** parents.
-Trio DNA analysis is performed using the `trio.php` script.
+It is performed using the `trio.php` script.
 Please have a look at the help using:

 	> php megSAP/src/Pipelines/trio.php --help